Best Enrichment for Meyer's Parrot

 Physical Exercise Recommendations for Meyer's Parrot

 Physical activity for Meyer's Parrot should reflect their moderate exercise needs and 24x24x36 inches minimum build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Meyer's Parrot, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Look for heavy breathing, slowing pace, reluctance to continue, and lying down during activity as signs of fatigue.
 Meyer's Parrot birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Meyer's Parrot birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Meyer's Parrot benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Meyer's Parrot